holochain/docs-pages/src/concepts/2_application_architecture.md

 Functional components and architectural layers both enjoy clean separation.
 You can mix and match, augment, or replace existing pieces.
 This gives you a lot of flexibility and empowers your users to take ownership of their experience.

+All functions in your DNA start with a fresh memory state, which is wiped out once the function is finished.
+The only place that persistent state is kept is in the user's device storage.
+If you've written RESTful applications with frameworks like Django and PHP, this is a familiar pattern.

 ## Key takeaways

 You can see that Holochain is different from typical application stacks.
 Here's a summary: